uploadcare/uploadcare-rails/README.md

 ```
 This helper uses a CDN-url for the widget bundle and supports three options:

-- **version** - version of the Uploadcare widget.
-Default is '3.x'.
+- **version** — version of the Uploadcare widget.
+Default is "3.x".
-- **bundle** - bundle name.
-Available names are 'full', 'default', 'api', 'ie8' and 'lang.en'.
+- **bundle** — bundle name.
+Available names are "full", "default", "api", "ie8" and "lang.en".
-               Default bundle is 'full' - a full bundle with built-in jQuery.
+               Default bundle is "full" — a full bundle with built-in jQuery.
                More info about bundles [here](https://uploadcare.com/docs/uploads/file-uploader/#bundles).
-- **min** - bool value detecting if the bundle must be minified.
+- **min** — bool value detecting if the bundle must be minified.

 The <head> tag then also includes the <script> with widget global settings set in `config/initializers/uploadcare.rb`.
 You can override them later in an individual widget.